cheeseyhub/learning_c/Readme.md

 ---
 **Now click on the main.c file**
-You can open the terminal with the  ""Control + `"" shortcut.
+You can open the terminal with the  "Control + `" shortcut.

 Type make windows to compile the file.
 <img width="782" height="766" alt="image" src="https://github.com/user-attachments/assets/2f3fcc5f-656f-4d71-b9b0-3af100cae68c" />